couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

 Suppose the current date is January 18 and the point of recover-ability is January 11.
 Hence the January 8 full backup is needed for recovery, so are the incremental backups.
 The backup files before January 8 are obsolete because they are not needed for recovery to a point within the window.

-Back deletes of obsolete backups
+Batch deletes of obsolete backups
 --------------------------------

    You can use cbbackup-manage --retent with delete option to clean up obsolete backup files.
 Assume that the retention period is two weeks, i.e. 14 days, you can run the following command: